proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 html!{<div class="pwt-color-scheme-primary" onclick=|_| { ... }>{"Click me!"}</div>}
 ```

-Instead, our components provides builder function, so you can produce the same
+Instead, our components provide builder functions, so you can produce the same
 result with:

 ```